htelsiz/turbopot/README.md

-# TurboPot 🐌💯🔥 - CLI tool & server with ambiguous capabilities
+# turbopot 🐌💯🔥 - CLI tool & server with ambiguous capabilities (inspired by Turbo the Snail)

-TurboPot is a versatile tool that offers both a command-line interface and a web server with ambiguous capabilities.
+turbopot is a versatile tool that offers both a command-line interface and a web server with ambiguous capabilities.
 It provides a range of functionalities that can be easily integrated into various projects.

 Repository: https://github.com/htelsiz/turbopot.git